A Level Sociology

 - First Year

 - Education – why are girls achieving higher than boys in education?
-What social and political changes have taken place in education over the last 100 years?
+Why do working class children underperform in comparison to middle class children?
+What policy changes have taken place in education over the last 100 years?

 - Research methods – which is the best research method to use to investigate society?
 How do sociologists ensure they obtain truthful data for their research?